 **If required as a normal function of the business.

-Mail or deliver hard copies of the completed application and all supporting documents to the Minority and Women-Owned Enterprise Business Division of the Arkansas Economic Development Commission.
+Submit the completed online application and all supporting documents to the Minority and Women-Owned Enterprise Business Division of the Arkansas Economic Development Commission.
 We will contact you regarding any missing or incomplete documentation.

 The Division shall review the documents, check the applicant's customer references and may schedule a pre-certification interview/site visit with the applicant.
 Vendor agreements, invoices, partnership agreements and articles of incorporation that relate to business with the State of Arkansas are subject to examination.